SciML/ModelingToolkit.jl/docs/src/index.md

 - Causal and acausal modeling (Simulink/Modelica)
 - Automated model transformation, simplification, and composition
+- Automatic conversion of numerical models into symbolic models
+- Composition of models through the components, a lazy connection system, and tools for expanding/flattening
 - Pervasive parallelism in symbolic computations and generated functions
-- Core features like alias elimination and tearing of nonlinear systems for efficiently numerically handling large-scale systems of equations
+- Transformations like alias elimination and tearing of nonlinear systems for efficiently numerically handling large-scale systems of equations
 - The ability to use the entire Symbolics.jl Computer Algebra System (CAS) as part of the modeling process.